cambridge-cares/TheWorldAvatar/MARIE_SEQ2SEQ/training/README.md

 ### Model sharing

-For convenience, fine-tuned models can be uploaded to HuggingFace model hub as per instructions [here](https://huggingface.co/docs/hub/repositories-getting-started#getting-started-with-repositories).
+Downloading model weights directly from CSD3 with either `scp` or `rsync` is generally slow because these utilities perform data transfer over SSH.
+It is therefore recommended that fine-tuned weights be uploaded over HTTP/HTTPS to a remote model store, such as the [HuggingFace hub](https://huggingface.co/docs/hub/repositories-getting-started#getting-started-with-repositories).

 Should `git-lfs` be required to be installed without `sudo` privileges, one can perform the installation from a tarball.
 Below is an example for `git-lfs-3.4.0`.
 1. `wget https://github.com/git-lfs/git-lfs/releases/download/v3.4.0/git-lfs-linux-amd64-v3.4.0.tar.gz`